 As the Founder, and first Executive Director of GRASP, the largest organization in the world comprised of adults on the autism spectrum, Michael John Carley has contractually spoken at almost 150 conferences, hospitals, universities, and health care organizations, including trainings at numerous school districts and Fortune 1000 companies.
 As the Executive Director of ASTEP (now “Integrate”), he also spoke at conferences focusing on Human Resources, Corporate Diversity & Inclusion, and he conducted numerous webinars for more Fortune 1000 companies.

-As a school consultant, he has consulted in mostly urban districts both rich and poor.
-He has consuklted in several districts in the Milwaukee area, on the MHA reservation in North Dakota, and consulted on the side for the New York City Department of Education for over ten years.
-His responsibilities therein are vast: Trainings for school personnel from aides to principals, classroom assessments of teachers, students, and collective groups, he has held weekly individual one-on-one sessions and groups, and he has also conducted building-wide morale repair jobs (that sometimes have nothing to do with auitism) in economically-challenged schools.
+Halftime, he is the Consultant for Disability Inclusive Culture for New York University’s (NYU) Office of Global Inclusion, Diversity and Strategic Innovation.
+As a K-12 school consultant, he has consulted in mostly urban districts both rich and poor.
+He has consulted in several districts in the Milwaukee area, on the MHA reservation in North Dakota, and consulted on the side for the New York City Department of Education for over ten years.
+His responsibilities therein are vast: Trainings for school personnel from aides to principals, classroom assessments of teachers, students, and collective groups, he has held weekly individual one-on-one sessions and groups, and he has also conducted building-wide morale repair jobs (that sometimes have nothing to do with autism) in economically-challenged schools.

 As a peer mentor, he currently works with individuals one day per week.